vdevictor96/fabric-federated-learning/README.md

 Install the Hyperledger Fabric [prerequisite software](https://hyperledger-fabric.readthedocs.io/en/release-2.5/prereqs.html#linux) to run a Docker-based Fabric test network on your local machine.

+> ⚠️ If you are deploying the blockchain in a shared environment where docker runs in [rootless mode](https://docs.docker.com/engine/security/rootless/) you should set the `DOCKER_HOST` environment variable first `export DOCKER_HOST=unix:///run/user/ID/docker.sock` where ID is to be replace by the value of your `$UID` environment variable.

 Bring up the blockchain test network with Docker:

 ```sh